PierreSenellart/provsql/doc/source/user/casestudy7.rst

 every other tractable route, it stays exact over correlated inputs.

-Like the safe-query rewrite of Steps 1-2, this is part of the Boolean machinery, so it needs the ``'boolean'`` provenance class.
+Like the safe-query rewrite of Steps 1-2, this is part of the Boolean machinery, so it needs the ``'boolean'`` provenance class -- the :guilabel:`Boolean` position of the provenance toggle.
 Within that class it is on automatically (the ``provsql.joint_width`` GUC, on by default, is only a debug switch to turn it off).
 Ask the Step-3 cyclic coverage question **per paper** -- "for each paper, how competently is it covered?":

 .. code-block:: postgresql

-    SET provsql.provenance = 'boolean';

-    SELECT t.paper, probability_evaluate(provenance())
+    SELECT t.paper, provenance()
     FROM bid b, expertise e, topic_of t
     WHERE b.reviewer = e.reviewer AND e.topic = t.topic AND t.paper = b.paper
     GROUP BY t.paper ORDER BY t.paper

-The planner substitutes the head-pinned joint-width provenance per group, but computes them all in **one pass**: the facts are gathered once, the joint graph decomposed once, and a single bottom-up sweep emits one d-D per paper (``ucq_joint_provenance_answer`` caches them and hands each group its token).
+In the eval strip, pick :guilabel:`Marginal probability` to read each group's value.
 The per-paper values match a circuit compiler to full precision -- ``p1`` ``0.425869``, ``p4`` ``0.300776`` -- so the marginal you read back is the exact one, produced from the *data* treewidth without an external tool.